srg-imperial/GrayC/ISSTA-2023-AE/README.md

 Note that: CMake 3.13.4 or higher is required.

-Most of the packages required can be installed with brew or apt, however, some need to be build from source.
+Most of the packages required can be installed with (e.g.) brew or apt, however, some need to be build from source.
 1. gfauto: https://github.com/google/graphicsfuzz.git
 2.